ont-app/graph-log/README.md

 ...
 These entries will only create log entries, and will only evaluate their arguments, if the current logging level is >= the global logging level, with the exception described in the next section.

+There are of course corresponding macros for all the other log levels.

 <a name="Setting_warning_levels_of_entry_types"></a>
 ##### Setting warning levels of entry types